 While some enter the nonprofit sector, we have many graduates who are working in the private sector for sports organizations, health organizations, government agencies, the military, entertainment organizations, educational institutions and private corporations.

 Public Relations salaries can be be lucrative, but salaries are dependent on such factors as: the size and type of organization, the experience level of the professional and the region in which the person are working.

 Salaries change regularly and are commensurate with experience.
 Consulting public relations trade publications, such as PRWeek, can give you the most updated figures at any given time.

-- The national average for public relations professionals is around $90,000 per year.
+- The national median salary for public relations professionals is around $110,000 per year.

-- Corporate PR professionals can expect an average of $120,000 per year.
+- Corporate PR professionals can expect a median salary of $148,000 per year.

-- PR professionals at nonprofits can expect an average of $75,000 per year.
+- PR professionals at nonprofits can expect a median salary of $100,000 per year.

 Other factors affecting salary earnings:

-- Starting salaries, such as that of an assistant account executives, earn an average of $38,000 per year
+- Starting salaries, such as that of an account executives, earn a median salary of $57,000 per year

 - Experienced PR professionals such as, Chief Communications Officers, earn the highest average annual salary, around $340,000.

-- Professionals working in the midwest make an average of $85,000 per year
+- Professionals working in the midwest make a median salary of $105,000 per year

-- Professionals working in New York City make an average of $110,000 per year.
+- Professionals working in New York City make a median salary of $113,000 per year.